fciaf420/solana-token-listener/README.md

 ## Configuration Options ⚙️

-- `TARGET_CHAT`: The channel where found tokens will be forwarded
+- `TARGET_CHAT`: The channel where found tokens will be forwarded (Required)
+  - Must be a channel where the bot is an admin
+  - Can be specified as username (@channel) or ID (-100...)
 - `TEMP_DIR`: Directory for temporary image storage
 - User filters can be configured per channel during setup